hyi96/codepath-ios-project/README.md

 **Required Must-have Stories**

+ - [x] users can login
- - [ ] users can look up the ratings and comments of the professors
+ - [x] users can look up the ratings and comments of the professors
  - [ ] users can rate professors by course
  - [ ] users can sort rating by date, course
  - [ ] users can view key words of a rated professor